phatchman/altair_tools/README.md

 20 file(s), occupying 178K of 296K total capacity
 41 directory entries and 118K bytes remain
 ```
-Length is length of the file to neaest 128k sector<br>
+Length is length of the file to nearest 128k sector<br>
 Used is the amount of space actually used on the disk (in 2K blocks)<br>
 U is the user number<br>
 At is the file attributes.
 R - Read only, W - Read/write.
 S - System